TRULY SCRUMPTIOUS NURSERY Epidemic and Pandemic Policy (COVID-19)

 - Keep windows open where possible to ensure good levels of ventilation.
 If doors are opened ensure the children safety is maintained with locked gates.

 - All resources required for play and learning experiences of children should be regularly washed and/or sterilized.
-Any resources which are difficult to clean should be removed.

 - Equipment used by staff such as stationary, tablets etc. should be allocated to individual staff members where possible and cleaned regularly.